openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - The OUT_SEL_EVT_ENABLE, OUT_SEL_EVT3, OUT_SEL_EVT2, OUT_SEL_EVT1 and OUT_SEL_EVT0 bitfields of REG_EVENT_CFG

-  - Here, the general update of all the config happens in sync with the positive edge of the clock, but the configuration of certain bitfields like COUNT_START, COUNT_END, direction, and SAWTOOTH are updated immediately.

 PWM generation or Start the Timer:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FW can start the timer or PWM generation via the steps below.

-- When the External input/stimulus ext_sig_i is provided by the APB_GPIO.
 - START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1'and STOP bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '0', then all the timer and its sub modules are made active.

 This input signal is processed by the APB ADVANCED TIMER according to the CSR configurations.